arthurjl/arthurjl.github.io/_posts/2020-10-17-Backpacking.md

 ![](/images/postImages/2020-10-17/drive.JPG)
 *s/o to my uber drivers :,)*

-We also had to bring water filters to protozoa or something.
+The water filters were important to take care of protozoa or something.
 None of us got sick so I guess they worked?
-The water looked a little funny still to be honest.
+They tasted just fine.
+The water looked a little funny though to be honest.
 ![](/images/postImages/2020-10-17/filter.JPG)
 ![](/images/postImages/2020-10-17/filteredwater.JPG)
 *Bet you can't guess which one was the original water we brought*